Broadening the landscape

 I hope that by widening the range of places I explore, the work itself will become richer.
 The paintings may depict different locations, but they will continue to be driven by the same curiosity, careful observation and emotional connection to place that have always guided my practice.

 Over the coming months, I'll be travelling a little further with sketchbook and camera in hand, searching not for dramatic views or famous landmarks, but for landscapes that quietly invite contemplation.
 Some will become paintings, while others may simply leave an impression that resurfaces months or even years later.
+I aim to include places I know well and visit repeatedly starting with Derbyshire and The Peak District (the other place I call home) and also Scotland (the place I would love to call home).

-Thank you for joining me on this journey.
 I look forward to sharing these new discoveries with you and hope they encourage you to pause, look closely, and perhaps see familiar places—and unfamiliar ones—with renewed appreciation.